 After Police Captain Dan McLaren becomes police commissioner former detective Johnny Blake knocks him down convincing rackets boss Al Kruger that Blake is sincere in his effort to join the ...
 See full summary »

-Gang boss Little John Sarto returns from Europe where he was looking for "class" to find his old mob taken over by Jack Burns.
-When he puts together a rival gang he gets wounded and seeks refuge in a monastery.
+Gang boss Little John Sarto returns from Europe where he was looking for "class" to find the new gang leader Jack Burns unwilling to relinquish his control.
+When Sarto puts together a rival gang he gets wounded and seeks refuge in a monastery.
 He is gradually transformed by the simple, sincere brothers and, after one last gangland appearance, decides he has found class at last in the monastery.Written by

 Ed Stephan <email@example.com>

 19 of 21 people found this review helpful.